 We are all aware of the many negative side effects of alcohol abuse.
-Yet, alcohol remains one of the most abused substances in the world.
-In fact, addiction can cause severe physical and psychological issues.
+Alcohol remains one of the most abused substances in the world.
+Addiction can cause severe physical and psychological issues.

 Some of the most common mental problems are: